Sun sets on the Byron Nelson's 35-year run in Las Colinas

 Thousands upon thousands of fans headed directly to the Pavilion upon arrival and never made it out on the golf course, many seemingly unaware that there was even a tournament going on.

-A huge tent constructed over multiple tennis courts as well as an outside grass area wedged between the Sports Club and the tent.n Fridays and Saturdays during the Nelson, it was more Las Vegas party than Las Colinas golf.
+A huge tent constructed over multiple tennis courts as well as an outside grass area wedged between the Sports Club and the tent.
+On Fridays and Saturdays during the Nelson, it was more Las Vegas party than Las Colinas golf.

 Following the Four Seasons’ additions of new villas down the first fairway, the past few years have seen the Pavilion in its current location behind the No. 2 tee box.